groue/GRMustache/Guides/runtime/context_stack.md

 Second, `{{#collection.name}}{{.}}{{/}}` would render the same as `{{#collection}}{{name}}{{/}}`.
 No sane user would ever try to use the convoluted first syntax.
 But sane users want a clean and clear failure when their code has a bug, leading to GRMustache not render the object they expect.
 When `object` resolves to an unexpected collection, `object.name` should behave like a missing key, not like a key that returns a unexpected collection with weird and hard-to-debug side effects.

 Based on this rationale, GRMustache uses the implementation of `valueForKey:` of `NSObject` for arrays, sets, and ordered sets.
+As a consequence, the `count` key can be used in templates, and no unexpected collections comes messing with the rendering.

 [up](../runtime.md), [next](loops.md)